 Colonial Penn Medicare Supplement plans might be an option for you if you are enrolled in Medicare Part A and Medicare Part B or if you are going to be enrolling in the Medicare program soon.
-You might be concerned about how much you will have to shell out for copayments, deductibles, coinsurance and other costs that aren’t covered by Original Medicare.
-Colonial Penn Medicare Supplement plans can help ease your mind and provide you with this extra coverage that you are looking for.
+You might be concerned about how much you will have to shell out for copayments, deductibles, coinsurance, and other costs that Original Medicare doesn’t cover.
+Colonial Penn Medicare Supplement plans can help ease your mind and provide you with the extra coverage that you are looking for.

 What Medigap Plans does Colonial Penn Offer?